visweswararaopappala/web-projects/README.md

-# web-projects
+#  Tables and lists creation
-there are some web projects using tools like HTML,CSS,js
+here create tables and list using HTML